How to calculate ABC analysis – a working example

 Annual number of units sold (per item) x cost per unit

-A table showing Use the formula 'annual number of units sold x cost per unit' to calculate the annual consumption value of each item
+How to calculate ABC Classification table Use the formula 'annual number of units sold x cost per unit' to calculate the annual consumption value of each item

 2. List your products in descending order based on their annual consumption value

-A table showing products in descending order based on their annual consumption value
+List your products in descending order based on their annual usage table

 3. Total up the number of units sold and the annual consumption value

-A table showing the total number of units sold and the annual consumption value
+Total up the number of units sold and the annual consumption value

 4. Calculate the cumulative percentage of items sold and cumulative percentage of the annual consumption values